Rubio leads Suns over Jazz in his return to Utah - WHIZ News

 In his first game back in Salt Lake City after playing for the Jazz for two seasons, Rubio led an offense that shot 56% and seemed a step ahead of the Jazz all night.

+Rubio used the All-Star break to get some rest and refocus.
+He also admitted he got extra juice in playing his former teammates.

+“I haven’t felt this fresh all year,” he said.
+“This was special for me.”

-Devin Booker had 24 points and 10 assists while Deandre Ayton added 16 for the Suns.
+Devin Booker had 24 points and a season-high 10 assists, Kelly Oubre scored 18 while Deandre Ayton added 16 for the Suns.

+“We were moving the ball.
+The ball moves faster than bodies can and we took advantage of that tonight.
+Ricky and I both had over 10 assists and when you have two people creating like that, we were making the game easy for everyone else,” Booker said.

 Donovan Mitchell scored 38 points and Bojan Bogdanovic added 16 for Utah.
 The Jazz made a season-high 37 free throws — on 43 attempts — but looked disjointed while committing 19 turnovers.